nradulovic/neon-v2/documentation/build.md

     sudo apt install make doxygen doxygen-latex graphviz

-For ARM Cortex-M processor install the toolchain:
+For ARM Cortex-M processor (armv7-m) install the toolchain:

     sudo apt install gcc-arm-none-eabi

 #### 2.1.2 Making an application

-To build an Neon application go to respective root folder of the application.
-The Makefile of the application should be setup in such a way to find the root path of Neon libraries.
+To build an Neon application go to respective root folder of the applications located in 'apps/' folder.
+The Makefile of the application should be setup in such a way to find the root path of Neon.

 To build the application invoke the make command:

-    make PLATFORM=<a_platform> ARCH=<an_architecture>
+    make BOARD=<board_name> PLATFORM=<a_platform>

-The compiled binaries may be found in 'generated' subfolder of the current folder.
+The compiled binaries and other output files may be found in 'generated' subfolder of the current folder.

 #### 2.1.3 Making a library